Meopham: Other settlements

 The other two main settlements in the parish are Nurstead (until 1935 a separate civil parish), where Nurstead Court is located next to the parish church, with former estate workers' cottages nearby; and Camer, once home to the family of Smith-Masters, with a few cottages near Camer Park.

 Geography

-The village lies on the dip slope of the North Downs, 480 ft above sea level in Kent.
+The village lies on the dip slope of the North Downs, 480 ft above sea level at its highest.

 The windmill

 The windmill was built by James Killick, a millwright from Strood, in 1801.
 After his death in 1823, it passed to his wife Sukey, then to his son James, and after to his grandson Thomas who died in 1891.
 The Killicks lived in Strood where the family also owned mills and were reputed to walk the eight miles to Meopham each day.
 The mill worked by wind until 1929 and then by engine until 1965.
 It has been fully restored and is now in full working order.